KygoSkyrus/mern/server/Notes.md

 - when any action gets complete then dont refresh the page just reload the stuff and show toast about the action

+NOTE;:::the issue that withou internet you are not abke to acces db,,,setup the db on local

 ### would be better to have
 - on scroll dont keep the nav fixed, instead make a minifide nav which will stay floated at the top